 - American Association of Hip and Knee Surgeons

 BoneSmart.org offers a database of joint replacement clinics that specialize in knee replacements and other procedures.

 Review the Surgeon’s Education and Credentials

-Find out if the surgeon is board certified and by what association—the three most common are those listed above.
-You can learn more about the certification requirements by visiting that association’s site.
+Find out if the surgeon is board-certified and by what association.
+The three most common associations are those listed above.
+You can learn more about certification requirements by visiting each association’s site.

 Check on the Surgeon’s Experience Levels

-Specialty & Training
+Specialty and Training

-Experience With Special and/or High-Risk Cases
+Experience with Special or High-Risk Cases

 Meet with the Surgeon One-on-One